JILonopa3pblBaTeJlb/Krayot314zdoduy-Mon/README.md

 python3 krayot.py

 The script will fetch the weather information every 5 minutes and send notifications to the specified Telegram chat during working hours (5 AM to 8 PM).

+Additionally, the provided shell script runs a Python script (krayot.py) in the background, waits for 300 seconds (5 minutes), and then terminates the Python script.
+This process continues in a loop, ensuring that the Python script is executed every 5 minutes.